zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 1.  **Fictional State**: This is something you can see and respond to on the Road.
 If your crowbar snaps (Case A), that is a fictional state.
 You can talk about it, you can feel the loss of the tool.
 If you have a "+2 Difficulty Modifier" (Case B), that is not a fictional state.
 You can’t "see" a modifier in the world.
 It’s just paint on the windshield.
 2.  **Overhead**: Procedural steps that produce neither fictional change nor the conditions for it.
 When Sara spends three minutes scanning her skill list, that’s overhead—it buys nothing in fictional terms.
 But not every non-diegetic element is overhead.
 Safety agreements, campaign records, and pacing clocks also exist outside the fiction, yet they support the coherence that makes fictional change possible.
 This framework targets *dead* overhead specifically: procedural weight that purchases no fictional return.
 3.  **The Transparency Threshold**: This is the tipping point where a rule stops being a lens you look *through* and starts becoming an obstacle you look *at*.
-A rule can briefly enter your field of vision—you glance at the die, you name a consequence—and that is not a problem.
+A rule can briefly enter your field of vision (you glance at the die, you name a consequence) and that is not a problem.
 The problem is a Windshield that holds your attention without handing you back a changed situation.
 Below the threshold, a procedure steps in, does its work, and returns you to the Road.
 Above it, the procedure becomes a thing in itself: the center of the table’s attention, disconnected from whatever was happening in the fiction.
 In Case A, the engine stayed below the threshold.
 In Case B, it crossed it, forcing you to stop being a character so you could be a book-keeper.

 Neither of these engines is inherently "better."
 If your group loves the tactical puzzle of optimizing bonuses, Case B is satisfying.
 But this framework is designed to look at a very specific trade-off: **cognitive load**.